 At the hostel I met Jorge and Paloma, both working in Arusha for a few months.
 Not having met many expats before, I became interested in what they were doing and specially for how long.
 This got me thinking that “maybe there is a way for me to do the same”.

-The 3 of us and Johnson, one of the owners, chilled together, went out, and explored for the time I spent at the White House.
-They were pretty much the main reason why I stuck around for as long as I did.
+The 3 of us and one of the owners hung out together, went out, and explored for the time I spent at the White House.
+They were the main reason why I stuck around for as long as I did.

 One of the reasons why Africa was on my bucket list was to go on an African safari.
 This is something that many people actually dream of, but only a few have the opportunity to cross off their list.
 Being in Tanzania, I was not to miss this opportunity, so I booked a tour with Duma Explorer.